Touch the Sun (TV series): Cinemagic

-Children’s Week Film & Television Award
+Children's Week Film & Television Award

 The Foundation was awarded the 1989 New South Wales Children’s Week Award for Touch the Sun.

-The Award was presented to the Director of the Foundation, Dr Patricia Edgar, by the Hon.
-Virginia Chadwick, MLC, at a special awards ceremony held at Parliament House in Sydney on 26 October 1989.
+The Award was presented to the Director of the Foundation, Patricia Edgar, by the Hon.
+Virginia Chadwick, MLC, at a special awards ceremony held at Parliament House, Sydney on 26 October 1989.

 Children’s Television festival, China

-In June 1990 the Foundation received a Children’s Television Program Award from China Central TV for Captain Johnno of the Touch the Sun series.
+In June 1990 the Foundation received a Children’s Television Program Award from China Central TV for Captain Johnno.

 Kinderfilmfestival

-Top Enders of the Touch the Sun series screened as part of a Retrospective of Australian Children’s Films 1927-1990 at the 9th International Kinderfilmfestival held in Essen, Germany from 1-10 November 1991.
+Top Enders screened as part of a Retrospective of Australian Children's Films 1927-1990 at the 9th International Kinderfilmfestival held in Essen, Germany from 1–10 November 1991.

 Kinderkino

-Captain Johnno of the Touch the Sun series screened at the Kinderkino festival held in Berlin, Germany from 15-18 November 1991.
+Captain Johnno screened at the Kinderkino festival held in Berlin, Germany 15–18 November 1991.

 KinderKinotage

-In November 1992, “Devil’s Hill” from the Touch the Sun series was screened at the 7th Berlin KinderKinotage in Germany at the request of the festival Committee.
+In November 1992, Devil's Hill was screened at the 7th Berlin KinderKinotage in Germany at the request of the festival Committee.

 Publication

-CBS/FOX Video released ‘Touch the Sun Video School Packs’ and Touch the Sun rental videocassettes in August 1988.
+CBS/FOX Video released Touch the Sun Video School Packs and Touch the Sun rental videocassettes in August 1988.

-As at 30 June 1989 CBS/FOX Video reported sales of 4,213 Touch the Sun videotapes.

-As at 30 June 1990 CBS/FOX Video reported sales of 4,665 Touch the Sun videotapes.

-As at 30 June 1991 CBS/FOX Video reported sales of 4,992 Touch the Sun videotapes.

-As at 30 June 1991 CBS/FOX Video reported sales of 5,531 Touch the Sun videotapes.

 As at 30 June 1993 CBS/FOX Video reported sales of 6,335 Touch the Sun videotapes.

 As at 30 June 1994 CBS/Fox Video reported sales of 6,604 Touch the Sun videotapes.

 In 1995 the Foundation began marketing Touch the Sun video packs to schools and to 30 June 1995 report sales of 178 packs.

 REEL Entertainment released a number of Touch the Sun titles on the retail sell-through market in Australia.

 VHS copies were made available for general release and Captain Johnno appeared in a subtitled classroom edition.

 Originally only one of the six movies, Princess Kate, was released on DVD in Australia.

-Echo Bridge Entertainment once offered Devils Hill, Captain Johnno and The Journey on 1 disk, and The Gift, Top Enders and Peter and Pompey as part of a 2-disk compilation with Rabbit Proof Fence and Secret of the Andes.
+Echo Bridge Entertainment once offered Devils Hill, Captain Johnno and The Journey on one disk, and The Gift, Top Enders and Peter and Pompey as part of a two-disk compilation with Rabbit Proof Fence and Secret of the Andes on the other.
 In 2014 this title was no longer in their catalogue.

 Australian Children's Television Foundation subsequently released Touch the Sun - Top Enders and Peter & Pompey, and Touch the Sun - Devil's Hill and Captain Johnno as two separate DVDs.